pulumi/docs/content/blog/when-to-use-azure-cosmos-db/index.md

 # See the blogging docs at https://github.com/pulumi/docs/blob/master/BLOGGING.md
 # for details, and please remove these comments before submitting for review.
 ---

 When to use Cosmos DB?
 It's a hard question to answer.

-Cosmos DB tries to do it all - which makes it both powerful and honestly, kind of confusing.
+Cosmos DB tries to do it all - which makes it both powerful and, honestly, kind of confusing.
 The marketing doesn't help either.
 Yeah, it's flexible, but before you jump in, you need to understand how it actually works under the hood, what it'll cost you, and what trade-offs you're making by choosing it.

 I'm going to break all that down.

 <!--more-->

-But the short version is you should use it on Azure when you'd use DynamoDB on AWS.
-That is when you are OK being cloud specific; when you want hands-off scalability; and when you know the query pattern and potential costs ramifications ahead of time.
-Also, cost is a big caveat on that, because Cosmos DB will likely cost more than an equivalent DynamoDB workload.
+But the short version is: you should use it on Azure when you'd use DynamoDB on AWS.
+That is when you are OK with being cloud-specific, when you want hands-off scalability, and when you know the query pattern and potential cost ramifications ahead of time.
+Also, cost is a big caveat because Cosmos DB will likely cost more than an equivalent DynamoDB workload.

 But let's start at the beginning.

 ## Types Of Databases

 Different databases are good at different things.
 Relational databases focus on strong consistency and complex relationships.
 Key-value stores are optimized for speed and simplicity.
 Document databases trade schema rigidity for flexibility.
 NewSQL systems attempt to combine consistency and scale.

 | Type             | Example          | Best For                                                                      |
 |-----------------|-------------------|------------------------------------------------------------------------------|